-The three-course sequence AMS 211, 213, and 215 forms the foundation of the program and should be completed in the sophomore or junior year, ideally in order.
+The three-course sequence AMS 211, 213, and 215 forms the foundation of the program and, ideally, should be completed in the sophomore or junior years.
 Seniors should plan to take the capstone seminar course, AMS 301, in the fall of their senior year.
-If necessary, AMS 215 may be taken at the same time as AMS 301.

 Major Electives and Distribution Requirements

 In consultation with an advisor, students will select three additional courses from outside of the concentration.
 For the concentration and the electives, no more than three courses for the major should be from any one department outside of AMS.